-Each MPO that serves a Transportation Management Area (TMA), as defined by the U.S. Census, shall consist of local elected officials, officials of public agencies that administer or operate major modes of transportation in the metropolitan planning area, and appropriate State transportation officials.
-At a minimum one elected official from each of the local governments within the MPO boundary are included as members.
+- 1. Each MPO that serves a Transportation Management Area (TMA), as defined by the U.S. Census, shall consist of local elected officials, officials of public agencies that administer or operate major modes of transportation in the metropolitan planning area, including representation of providers of public transportation.
+Additionally, the State of Colorado through the Governor's Office added a Transportation Commissioner and an Air Quality official.
+At a minimum, one elected official from each of the local governments, a transit representative and State appointments within the MPO boundary are included as members. - 2.
+Public transit providers in the NFRMPO region are operated by municipalities within the MPO.
+In descending order by size, they are Transfort, City of Fort Collins; Greeley Evans Transit (GET), City of Greeley; City of Loveland Transit (COLT), City of Loveland; and Berthoud Area Transportation System (BATS), Town of Berthoud.
+All public transit providers in the region are members of the NFRMPO Council. - 3.
 The MPO may increase the representation, with voting or non-voting members.
 Non- voting memberships may be granted to any public or private entity involved in transportation or air quality with conditions for such memberships to be determined by the Council.
 The appointment of primary and alternate members will be communicated to the MPO staff in writing.
-Appointed members will serve on the committee, so long as their member entity (government or organization, as appropriate) sustains the appointments.

-2. The Council may impose such conditions upon membership as it deems necessary to preserve the structure and integrity of the Council, including, but not limited to, requiring financial support for its continued operation.
+Appointed members will serve on the committee, so long as their member entity (government or organization, as appropriate) sustains the appointments. - 4.
+The Council may impose such conditions upon membership as it deems necessary to preserve the structure and integrity of the Council, including, but not limited to, requiring financial support for its continued operation.